-Effective August 1, 2022, Cortexyme Inc. changed its name to Quince Therapeutics, Inc (the "Company").
+Effective August 1, 2022, Cortexyme Inc. changed its name to Quince Therapeutics, Inc ("Quince" or the "Company").
 The Company was incorporated in the State of Delaware in June 2012 and is headquartered in South San Francisco, California.
-In April 2021, the Company established a wholly owned subsidiary in Australia, Cortexyme Australia, Pty Ltd. The Company is a preclinical stage biopharmaceutical company focused on acquiring, developing, and commercializing innovative therapeutics for patients suffering from debilitating and rare diseases.

-From inception, the Company has been focused on novel therapeutic approaches to improve the lives of patients diagnosed with Alzheimer's and other degenerative diseases.
+From inception, the Company has been focused on novel therapeutic approaches to improve the lives of patients with major, unmet medical needs.
 The Company, previously named Cortexyme, Inc. ("Cortexyme") was initially founded on the seminal discovery of the presence of Porphyromonas gingivalis ("P. gingivalis"), and its secreted toxic virulence factor proteases, called gingipains, in the relevant brain areas of both Alzheimer's and Parkinson's disease patients.

-In May 2022, the Company completed the acquisition of Novosteo, Inc. ("Novosteo"), a Delaware corporation, a privately held biotech focused on targeted therapeutics to treat rare skeletal diseases, bone fractures and injury.
-The acquisition of Novosteo, in 2022 (the "Novosteo Acquisition"), and the addition of new executive management has allowed us to strategically shift focus and prioritize the internal development of our innovative bone-targeting drug platform and lead compound NOV004 for development for rare skeletal diseases, bone fractures, and injury.
-Following the Novosteo Acquisition, the Company changed the corporate name to Quince Therapeutics, Inc. The Company is actively seeking compelling clinical-stage assets available for in-licensing and acquisition to expand our development pipeline.
+In May 2022, the Company completed the acquisition of Novosteo, Inc. ("Novosteo"), a Delaware corporation, a privately held biotechnology company focused on targeted therapeutics to treat rare skeletal diseases, bone fractures and injury.
+The acquisition of Novosteo, in 2022 (the "Novosteo Acquisition"), and the addition of new executive management allowed us to strategically shift focus and prioritize the internal development of our innovative bone-targeting drug platform and lead preclinical compound NOV004 for development for rare skeletal diseases, bone fractures, and injury.
+Following the Novosteo Acquisition in August 2022, the Company changed the corporate name to Quince Therapeutics, Inc..
+At that time, the Company also announced it intended to actively seek compelling clinical-stage assets available for in-licensing and acquisition to expand our development pipeline with a focus on acquiring, developing, and commercializing innovative therapeutics for patients suffering from debilitating and rare diseases.

-On January 30, 2023, the Company provided an update on its development pipeline and business outlook for 2023.
-The Company intends to prioritize capital resources toward the expansion of its development pipeline through opportunistic in-licensing and acquisition of clinical-stage assets targeting debilitating and rare diseases.
-The Company plans to out-license its bone-targeting drug platform and precision bone growth molecule NOV004 designed for accelerated fracture repair in patients with bone fractures and osteogenesis imperfecta.
+On January 30, 2023, the Company announced that it intended to prioritize capital resources toward the expansion of its development pipeline through opportunistic in-licensing and acquisition of clinical-stage assets targeting debilitating and rare diseases.
+The Company also plans to out-license its bone-targeting drug platform and precision bone growth molecule NOV004 designed for accelerated fracture repair in patients with bone fractures and osteogenesis imperfecta.